 Can Tendons Heal Naturally?
 4 Myths and Truths

 You probably never even think about the job being done by the tendons in your body until you’ve had an injury and experience some level of pain.
 Question is, can tendons heal naturally after an injury, or will you have to seek treatment?
 Let’s unpack the myths and truths about how tendons heal.
+If you’re asking, do tendons heal on their own, the answer depends on the type and severity of the injury.

 What are Tendons?